 - Isolate the noise source in an isolated room or enclosure

 - Put a barrier between the noise source and the employee.

 - Isolate the employee from the source in a room or booth (such as a sound wall or windows)

-It is increasingly common to find work that exposes people to vibrations, excessive exposure to vibration cause moderate to serious health risk such as Hand-Arm vibration syndrome and also whole–body vibration.
+It is increasingly common to find work that exposes people to vibrations, excessive exposure to vibration cause moderate to serious health risks such as Hand-Arm vibration syndrome and also whole–body vibration.
 Vibration is more and less similar to noise.
 Vibration is the oscillatory motion of an object rise to occupational health effects

 Mechanical vibrations are undulating movements transmitted to the body.
 Depending on their intensity and the area of incidence, they can cause injuries and disorders to workers.

 According to the ILO, mechanical vibrations are movements transmitted to the body by structures capable of producing harmful effects or discomforts on the worker.
 This movement generates energy that the body absorbs.
 Depending on its intensity and incidence zone, vibrations can cause lesions and disorders.

 They are global and therefore affect the entire organism.
 They are produced by vehicles, machines or platforms.
 These vibrations can produce: